Dr. Todd W. Ferguson

-Dr. Todd W. Ferguson

 Social Work, Sociology and Criminal Justice Department

 In addition to my research, I am passionate about teaching.
 I teach many sociology courses at UMHB, and I take so much pleasure helping students understand their social world.
 It's a joy to see them learn about the social forces shaping their lives.

 Before becoming a sociologist, I earned a Master of Divinity from Duke University and was a pastor in Houston.
 I was drawn to sociology because, as a leader in a religious community, I saw the powerful social forces that shaped neighborhoods and entire cities.

-I am married to Emma, a veterinarian, and we have a beautiful daughter.
+I am married to Emma, a veterinarian, and we have two wonderful children.